 It’s sweet, salty and smoky!
 It may just be your new obsession.
 It is mine!

 First of all, let’s talk about this jam.
-It’s not your typical jam.
-It’s not a sweet jam like strawberry or blueberry jam.
+This is not aa typical jam like strawberry or blueberry jam.
 It’s savory and is crazy good on all kinds of dishes.
 Try it in quesadillas and sandwiches, on your burger, on a breakfast sandwich or toast or as a topping on dips.
 There really is an endless possibility for this Bacon Jam.

 I had seen a couple of recipes for Bacon Jam in cyberspace.
 They all sounded interesting, but not what I had in mind for a Bacon Jam.